A person is shot and critically wounded at a Lil Baby concert in Memphis

 MEMPHIS, Tenn.
-(AP) — One person was shot and critically wounded at a concert headlined by rapper Lil Baby in Memphis, Tennessee, on Thursday night, police and local media said.
+(AP) — One person was shot and critically wounded at a concert headlined by rapper Lil Baby inside FedExForum in Memphis on Thursday night, police said.

-The Memphis Police Department posted on social media that officers responded to a report of a shooting at 10:23 p.m. at 191 Beale Street, which is the address of FedEx Forum.
+The Memphis Police Department posted on social media that officers responded to a report of a shooting at 10:23 p.m. at 191 Beale Street, which is the address of the Forum, a 19,000-seat arena that is home to the NBA’s Memphis Grizzlies and the University of Memphis men’s basketball team.

-A male victim was transported to Regional One Health Medical Center in critical condition and no other injuries were reported, police said.
+A male victim was taken to Regional One Health Medical Center in critical condition, and no other injuries were reported, police said.

 The identity of the shooter was not known, the police statement said.